jackwilliams2480/SideProjects/README.md

-# SideProjects
+# Jack Williams
-All of the side projects I've worked on over the course of my high school career.
+Over the course of my High School career, I have grown both as an individual and as a programmer.
+I started focusing on Computer Science during my sophmore year of high school, and am now a Senior at Malden High School ready to enter my undergraduate in Computer Science.